-Add related posts thumbnails after a post and customize thumbnail sizes, display settings, and type of relation.
+The Related Posts plugin allows you to customize thumbnail sizes, display settings, and type of relation.
 Thumbnails are arranged in columns under the post with related posts title/excerpt under each post thumbnail.

-- Specify the number of related posts to display, start date, categories to show on and to include, top text, style settings, and default image URL.
+- Specify the number of related posts to display, start date, categories to show on and to include, top text, style settings, and default image URL

-- Select the type of relation using categories, tags, random or custom taxonomies.
+- Select the type of relation using categories, tags, random or custom taxonomies

-- Specify where to display related posts, for example, page type, post type, and categories.
+- Specify where to display related posts, for example, page type, post type, and categories

-- Background, border, text, title, and excerpt length are customizable.
+- Background, border, text, title, and excerpt length are customizable

-- Turn off automatic appending to the end of a post.
+- Turn off automatic appending to the end of a post

-- Widget and shortcodes.
+- Widget and shortcodes